EDUCBA Logo

 Syntax of VBA IsEmpty

-We can use this function to check whether a single cell is empty or the whole range of data is empty or not.
-There are two values returned by this function.
-One is true while another one is false.
-If the given cell is blank the function returns the value as true and if the given cell is not blank it gives value as false.
+We can use this function to check whether a single cell is empty or the whole data range is empty.
+This function returns two values.
+One is true, while another one is false.
+If the given cell is blank, the function returns the value as true; if the given cell is not blank, it gives the value as false.

 How to Use VBA IsEmpty Function in Excel?

-We will learn how to use a VBA IsEmpty function with few examples in excel.
+We will learn how to use a VBA IsEmpty function with a few examples in Excel.

 You can download this VBA IsEmpty Excel Template here – VBA IsEmpty Excel Template